zimguy/react-pickers-bs4/README.md

 Format of the date displayed to the user.
 Defaults to "MM/DD/YYYY".

 #### returnFormat
-Format of the date returned by the DatePicker in the onChange handler.
+Format of the date returned by the DatePicker.
 Defaults to "YYYY-MM-DD".

 #### value
 Value of the date.
 DatePicker uses Moment to parse the date so it is very flexible in terms of the type and format of the value.
-However, the value returned by the DatePicker is always a string, and will always be in the 'returnFormat' format (unless the date is invalid).
+However, the value returned by the DatePicker will either be ``null`` or a string (if the value returned is valid then the string will be in *returnFormat*).

 #### onChange
-Handler invoked when the user selects or enters a date.
+Handler invoked when the user enters or selects a date.
 The handler must accept a javascript object of the form:
 ````javascript
 {
   value: string,